 This book also provides insight into the style of playing that David Liebman is known for.
 In addition the book contains 100 assorted solo lines and 100 chord voicings.

-An optional demonstration CD is also available to showcase concepts discussed in the book David Liebman: soprano saxophone, Phil Markowitz: piano, Vic Juris and Bob Reich: guitar.
+Includes online demo tracks to showcase concepts discussed in the book David Liebman: soprano saxophone, Phil Markowitz: piano, Vic Juris and Bob Reich: guitar.
 It includes verbal explanations, demonstrations from the book, play-along tracks, plus several listening tracks for your enjoyment.
 Each track is like a private lesson from master teacher David Liebman.